-Federal law establishes a minimum federal standard of financial privacy by, among other provisions, requiring banks to adopt and disclose privacy policies with respect to consumer information and setting forth certain rules with respect to the disclosure to third parties of consumer information.
+Federal law establishes a minimum federal standard of financial privacy by, among other provisions, requiring financial institutions to adopt and disclose privacy policies with respect to consumer information and setting forth certain limitations on disclosure to third parties of consumer information.
 The Corporation has adopted and disseminated its privacy policies pursuant to law.
 Regulations adopted under the federal law set standards for protecting the security, confidentiality and integrity of client information, and require notice to regulators, and in some cases, to clients, in the event of security breaches.
-A number of states have adopted their own statutes concerning financial privacy and requiring notification of security breaches.
+A number of states have adopted their own statutes concerning financial privacy and security and requiring notification of security breaches.